timoklein/neural_citation/README.md

 ## Questions
 * Which format for the written paper?
+* Which language to use?
 * Can we submit later due to Timo holiday in august?
+* Presentation outline
+    How important is explaining the model? (eg.g. start from scratch: What is a CNN...)
+    How important is explaining our approach and what we want to do? (e.g. What we do to improve the model) How important is explaining the parameters? (e.g. embedding dimensions etc.)